 This one has been on the my list for a couple of a years.
 Hence the long trip report---forgive me!
 Broken toes, bad weather and just "stuff" have kept me away until recently.
 Having just recently completed AMC's Basic Outdoor Technical Climbing class and the Anchors class I was more ready than ever.
 My good friend Pete offered to help me accomplish this little goal.

 Pete pointed out the next direction of the climb and sent me on the way.
-I tried to talk him into being finished right at this spot but that wasn't going to work.
+I tried to talk him into being finished right at this spot (I have a bad habit of chickening out) but that wasn't going to work.
 In the next section there was a little outcropping of rock that I had to get around that spooked me a bit but Pete reassured me there were plenty of hand holds and big jugs to use.....again he was correct!
 I absolutely love this type of climbing/scrambling.
 We made it to the top at 12:30pm----actually a respectable time considering all the dilly-dallying that I do.
 We both worked diligently to stay adequately hydrated all day.
 Climbing and cramping can be a really bad thing....prevention is really the best option.

 At the top we took off our packs, grabbed a bit to eat, soaked in the amazing views, wrote in the summit journal and snapped a few pictures.
 After a few minutes another guy popped up on the top.....no rope, small pack.............
 We were sort of shocked to see him.
 Turns out he was a frickin animal!
 That guy---Brian was his name---had climbed up from the base in 20 minutes.
 I think he made it to the whole journey from the car to the top in 1.5 hours.......now that's HARDCORE.
 We offered him a rap down on our rope....he turned it down and then after sizing up the descent he showed up having decided climbing down is a lot different.
 Pete set the anchor, I did the first rap on a double rope....that first step off the cliff is a little scary but then I'm good.
 Pete gave Brian his harness and the came next.
 Pete reset the anchor so he could pull the rope and came down.
 Brian left and scrambled the rest of the way down without us......crazy!
 I'm sure he was back at the trailhead before we were completely off the Needle.